Aetherelic/Aetherelic/README.md

 <br><br>

 <kbd>
-  &nbsp; ■ Machine &nbsp; ■ Operating System &nbsp; ■ Artwork &nbsp; ■
+  &nbsp; ■ NixOS &nbsp; ■ Ricing &nbsp; ■ Larping &nbsp; ■
 </kbd>

 <br><br><br>

 <p>
-  I create things across lots of different domains, so the stack or topic does not matter much to me.
-If I find it interesting, I will build it. currently working on a Hyprland Shell
+  I create random things, so the stack or topic does not matter much to me.
+If I find it interesting, I will build it. currently working on a (Hyprland Shell)[https://github.com/Aetherelic/chroma-shell]
 </p>

 <br>